Prasoon-millennial/prasoon.github.io/_posts/2025-07-31-diffsbdd-structure-based-drug-design.md

 In recent years, machine learning has emerged as a promising alternative through the concept of neural operators.
 Instead of solving PDEs from scratch for every new configuration, neural operators aim to learn the mapping:

 $$
-(Geometry,Boundary Conditions) → Solution Field
+(Geometry, Boundary Conditions) → Solution Field
 $$

 Once trained, such models can act as surrogate solvers, producing near-instant predictions.
 Approaches such as the Fourier Neural Operator (FNO)<a href="#ref-2" title="Li et al. (2021) Fourier Neural Operator">[2]</a> and Graph Neural Operator (GNO)<a href="#ref-3" title="Li et al. (2020) Graph Neural Operator">[3]</a> have demonstrated strong performance across several benchmark PDE tasks.
 Transformer-based operator models, including Galerkin Transformers<a href="#ref-4" title="Cao (2021) Fourier or Galerkin Transformer">[4]</a> and GNOT<a href="#ref-5" title="Hao et al. (2023) GNOT">[5]</a>, further extended this idea by modeling long-range interactions via attention mechanisms.